Innovation at Loyola University Maryland

 Celebrating a campus-wide movement surrounding innovation, entrepreneurship, and design thinking

-Maybe you’ve visited Loyola University Maryland’s transformative new Fernandez Center for Innovation and Collaborative Learning on campus or read about our student entrepreneurs launching businesses and startup companies—or heard that we hosted a global conference on entrepreneurship in October 2021.
+Maybe you’ve visited Loyola University Maryland’s transformative new Fernandez Center for Innovation and Collaborative Learning on campus or read about our student entrepreneurs launching businesses and startup companies—or heard that we hosted a global conference on entrepreneurship.

 These initiatives are all part of Loyola’s active engagement in a movement focused on innovation, entrepreneurship, and design thinking.